 In the years following the completion of the Martling Dam, postcards showed that the now-murky pool at the bottom of the dam was a popular swimming spot, as was the lake side of the dam.

-Unfortunately today, there are no freshwater beaches within New York City.
+Unfortunately today, there are no freshwater beaches within New York City parks.
 The only freshwater pond beach in the city is Brady’s Pond on Staten Island, but it’s a private pond.
 Swimming in park lakes is absolutely prohibited.